abuehl/docs/recommendations-for-using-modules.md

 ### Prefer small modules

-I've tried using large modules, but I haven't seen faster builds when doing full builds with large modules.
+We've tried using large modules, but we haven't seen faster builds when doing full builds with large modules.
 The build time for a full build stays roughly the same with more, but smaller modules.